-Yes, we can make a big soppy brouhaha about five days, which in Chotto-ma's words 'felt like sixty-five days.'
+Yes, we can make a big soppy brouhaha about five days, which in Chotto-ma's words was "sixty-five days".
 To hell with moderation, to hell with anti-mush.
 When he walked in through the door on Saturday morning, we were on him like cling-film on leftovers.

 So how did we spend those 'sixty-five days'?
 Well, apart from waiting for D to come back, we:

 Played hooky from school to watch Kung Fu Panda whilst eating dumplings.

 Had long conversations about life (it's the coolest thing; the things Chotto-ma and I talk about now, cuddled up on the sofa with a blanket on our legs.)

 In India, a crème caramel is called 'pudding'.
 A pudding is a crème caramel.
 So, when we first moved to England that's what I expected everyone to agree to.
 Pudding = crème caramel.
 But no. Here, pudding = dessert.
 Everything is a pudding: a sponge cake, a cheesecake, ice-cream with jelly, fruits with custard.
 Everything.
 This seismic food-shift, this pudding-shock, took more time to get used to than the British weather.

 Bubulma, D's mother, was known (far and wide) for her perfect puddings; her crème caramels were light, smooth.
 With firm feet and a jiggly hip.
 But the only time I ever tried making one: Disaster.
 That was years ago; my crème caramel collapsed like a Victorian lady, and no amount of sniffing salt could revive it.

 This time, I was determined to do better.
 Not just I, but Chotto-ma and I. Chotto-ma, my little egg beater.
 My crème caramel conspirator.